arpitbbhayani/articles/blogs/string-interning.md

 The implementation of `PyUnicode_InternInPlace` details out how

-In order to check if a unicode string is interned CPython implements a macro named `PyUnicode_CHECK_INTERNED` again defined in [unicodeobject.h](https://github.com/python/cpython/blob/master/Include/unicodeobject.h).
+In order to check if a Unicode string is interned CPython implements a macro named `PyUnicode_CHECK_INTERNED` again defined in [unicodeobject.h](https://github.com/python/cpython/blob/master/Include/unicodeobject.h).

 ```cpp
 /* Use only if you know it's a string */